yashenkoxciv/triton-imagenet/README.md

 1. More models: add other models from torchvision (densenets, resnext, etc.)
 2. Convert "Available models" list to table with descriptions
+3. Do preprocessing on triton's side (use python backend)